d99kris/nchat/doc/DEBUGGING.md

     gdb $(which nchat) /var/lib/apport/coredump/core._usr_local_bin_nchat.1000.1fd09cc0-3f67-4bcc-8cfe-d2bc27766b69.11359.131042

+Optionally, enable logging (to ./gdb.txt by default)

+    set logging enabled on

 Obtain callstacks from all threads and then exit:

     thread apply all bt
     quit

-Optionally, enable logging (to ./gdb.txt by default)

-    logging enabled on